MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 	* one or more discrete-valued **output** terminals.
 	* a functional specification - the **relationship** between inputs and outputs.
 	* a timing specification - the **delay** between inputs changing and outputs responding.
+		* It consists of lower and upper bounds on the delay from input to output.
 * Circuits are composed of **nodes** and **elements**.
 	* An element is itself a circuit with inputs, outputs, and a specification.
 	* A node is a wire, whose voltage conveys a discrete-valued variable.